X

 Yes, please go ahead.

+Oh, great.
 Yeah, great.
 Thank you.
-So two questions.
-One was on the industry wide pricing.
-So as you said you’ve taken some price hikes in January now and you also mentioned that December as a month, not just, I mean it witnessed a double digit kind of a growth.
-And I think our channel six are also indicating both north and east witnessed a very decent or may I say very bumper sort of a rebound volumes in the month of December.
+So, two questions.
+One was on the industry-wide pricings.
+As you said, you’ve taken some price hikes in January.
+Now — and you also mentioned that December as a month, not just — I mean, it witnessed a double-digit kind of a growth, and I think our channel checks are also indicating both North and East witnessed a very decent, or may I say, very bumper sort of rebound volumes in the month of December.
 Typically January volumes are at par to what they are in December.
-So my question was that if December as a month which witnessed such a sharp recovery could not give any prices, rather prices continue to reel under pressure, what gives the confidence that January would see some better pricing, please?
+So my question was that if December as a month, which witnessed such a sharp recovery, could not give any prices, rather prices continued to reel under pressure, what gives the confidence that January would see some better pricing, please?

 Bishnu Sharma